 Your academic record at the institution from which you are transferring is most important in the admissions decision.
 The committee looks for strong course selection along with consistent progress.
 In order to be eligible for admission, you must have at least 12 transferable credits and a minimum cumulative GPA of 2.7 or better.
 Your high school transcript is required to ensure you have strong foundational courses needed for success at Elon.

 Students transferring to Elon are able to transfer up to 65 credit hours of coursework from another institution.
 Credit is allowed only for courses with a grade of “C-” or above.
 After a student has been accepted for transfer, an official evaluation of your credits will be mailed to you.
-Click here for more information about transferring credits to Elon.
+Learn more about transferring credits to Elon.

 Decisions on completed transfer applications are made on a rolling basis.
 Normally, this process takes about four to eight weeks.